Jay Cutler to join Fox broadcasting team for NFL games

-NEW YORK (AP) -- Another former NFL quarterback is headed to the broadcast booth.
+NEW YORK — Another former NFL quarterback is headed to the broadcast booth.

 Jay Cutler was hired Friday by Fox as an analyst to work on its No. 2 NFL team with Kevin Burkhardt and Charles Davis.